BindBC/bindbc-sdl/README.md

 |SDL_ttf 2.0.13      | SDL_TTF_2013     |
 |SDL_ttf 2.0.14      | SDL_TTF_2014     |

-__Note__: Beginning with SDL 2.0.10, all releases have even numbered (2.0.12, 2.0.14, etc.).
-Odd number versions beginning with 2.0.11 are development versions, which are not supported by `bindbc-sdl`.
+__Note__: Beginning with SDL 2.0.10, all releases are even numbered (2.0.12, 2.0.14, etc.).
+Odd numbered versions, beginning with 2.0.11, are development versions, which are not supported by `bindbc-sdl`.
 The same is true for SDL_mixer beginning with version 2.0.4 (there is no public release of SDL_mixer 2.0.3).

 __Note__: There are no differences in the public API between SDL_image versions 2.0.0 and 2.0.1, and then between versions 2.0.2, 2.0.3, 2.0.4, and 2.0.5, other than the value of `SDL_IMAGE_PATCHLEVEL`.